ooni/netem/PERFORMANCE.md

 We define cases of extreme throttling as cases where the goodput is significantly degraded compared to ordinary connections.

-Because of our original goal, this library is good enough if we can provke extreme throttling inside links.
-We do not aim for realism in terms of the relationship between the end-to-end connection properties (e.g., the round-trip time, the packet loss rate, the available bandwidth) and user observable properties such as the goodput.
-Our less ambitious goals are, in fact, the following:
+Because of our these goals, this library is good enough if we can provoke extreme throttling.
+We do not aim for realism in terms of the relationship between the end-to-end connection properties (e.g., the round-trip time, the packet loss rate, the available bandwidth) and the goodput value.
+Our less ambitious goals are the following:

 1. an increase in the packet loss rate should degrade the goodput;

 2. an increase of the RTT should also degrade the goodput.

-In other words, what matters is the relative reduction in the goodput rather than the actual goodput value depending on parameters.
+In other words, what matters is the relative reduction in the goodput rather than the actual goodput value.

-We also have three distinct implementations of link forwarding:
+We have three distinct implementations of link forwarding:

 1. the _fast_ implementation connects directly the two NICs and is therefore not suitable for these integration tests;